Getting Started with ResumeCraftr

 ResumeCraftr operates within a dedicated workspace directory called cv-workspace.
 To set up this workspace, run:

-resumecraftr setup --language EN --gpt-model gpt-4o-mini
+resumecraftr setup --language EN --provider openrouter --model deepseek/deepseek-chat

 Key Options: